PyDrocsid/documentation/docs/template.md

 - `templatecog.perm1`

 !!! note
-    Some note for additional information on `some_subcommand`.
+    Some note for additional information on `some_command`.

 ### `some_subcommand`

-This subcommand contains subcommands to do something. / This subcommand is used to to something. (depends on wether there are subcommands or not.) <br>
+This subcommand contains subcommands to do something. / This subcommand is used to to something. (depends on whether there are subcommands or not.) <br>
 If no subcommand is given, something else will be done. (only if there are subcommands and the default behavior is not the help message)

 ```css